aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 Don't know how to automate this, so go to Preferences and change font to one of the Nerd fonts (downloaded at the Ansible stage).
 For the color themes, see [https://github.com/lysyi3m/macos-terminal-themes](https://github.com/lysyi3m/macos-terminal-themes), in particular the Pencil ones.

-## Apps from Mac App Store
+## Mac App Store and iCloud

-At this point should enter Apple ID into Mac App Store and get :
+At this point should enter Apple ID into Mac App Store and iCloud and get :

-- Airmail
+- Airmail (setup is stored on iCloud)

 ## Cloud setup